Tom Coughlin – Program Chair

 Managing Director & Analyst

 Camberley chairs the SuperWomen In Flash Committee dedicated to promoting and celebrating the success of Women in the industry with the goal of encouraging more women to enter and succeed in the Data Storage marketplace.
-2020 will be the 6th year of SuperWomen and the third year of the SuperWomen Leadership Award.
+2023 will be the 8th year of SuperWomen and the fifth year of the SuperWomen Leadership Award.

 Stephen Bates is the CTO of Eideticom and is a renowned expert on topics like NVMe, RDMA, TCP/IP and NVM.
 He has worked on a range of complex storage and communication systems including NVMe controllers and PCIe switches developed by his former employer Microsemi (formerly PMC-Sierra).
 He enjoys working at the interface between hardware and software and is an active contributor to the Linux kernel.
 Before Eideticom he worked in the CTO office at PMC-Sierra and before that he was an Assistant Professor in Computer Engineering at The University of Alberta.
 He holds a PhD degree from The University of Edinburgh, Scotland.